JustWhit3/useful-guides/ROOT/Installation/MacOS.md

 In this guide you can find two common ways of installing the C++ ROOT framework in your MacOS operating system.
 You can proceed via [brew](https://brew.sh/index_it) package manager (recommended) or alternatively via [MacPorts](https://www.macports.org/).

-Before choosing the installation method you have firstly to update your operating system, in order to be sure that all programs are correctly updated for the installation.
+Before choosing the installation method you have firstly to update your operating system, in order to be sure that all programs are correctly updated for the procedure.
 Open a fresh shell and type:
 ```shell
 softwareupdate -l
 ```